AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Findings

-This section addresses RQ3-part 2 by identifying seven types of negative comments and reasons for reluctance to interact with or express negative sentiments toward AIGPs on social media.
-The topic modeling revealed 14 common topics within the dataset, among which the top 7 topics with the highest proportion are listed in Table \ref{table: topicmodeling}.
+To answer this question, we conducted a topic modeling analysis.
+The topic modeling revealed 14 common topics within the dataset, among which the top 7 topics with the highest proportion are listed in Table \ref{table:topic_modeling}.
 To avoid the influence of positive comments, all topics were extracted from 19,071 negative comments about AIGP posted on TikTok.